Skip to content

 Clemson Resources for Teaching with AI

 Welcome to information about Generative AI and teaching.
 It takes many people and units on campus to support your teaching efforts, especially with the complexities around AI.
-See below for suggestions to start and to find the relevant units to support teaching and learning, curriculum development, and assessment in the age of AI.
+Below are some of the many resources provided by Clemson.

 TEACH-AI: Teaching Exploration and Community Hub for AI at Clemson